skeeto/skeeto.github.com/_posts/2013-09-23-Atom-vs-RSS.markdown

 Someday if you're going to create a new feed for some content, please do the web a favor and choose Atom!
 You're much more likely to get things right the first time and you'll make someone else's job a lot easier.
-As the author of a web feed client, you can take my word for it.
+As the author of a web feed client you can take my word for it.